pranshu-raj-211/blog/src/data/blog/linkedin-scraping-scoring.md

 ## The Challenge

-Synapse asked us to build a real world app for their hackathon.
-The goal: **"Build a LinkedIn Sourcing Agent that finds profiles, scores candidates using a fit algorithm, and generates personalized outreach messages."**
+Recruiting is broken.
+Finding the right candidates is like searching for needles in a haystack, and when you do find them, your generic LinkedIn message gets lost in their inbox with 50 others.

-This was about solving the core recruiting problem: finding the right people and reaching out effectively.
+For Synapse's AI hackathon, the challenge was clear: **"Build a LinkedIn Sourcing Agent that finds profiles, scores candidates using AI, and generates personalized outreach messages."**

 ## What I Built